Metastable phase separation and information retrieval in multicomponent mixtures: Thermodynamics of multicomponent mixtures

 \subsection{Phase separated states}

 We now describe the thermodynamics of multicomponent mixtures in phase separated states.
 Such states can be described through multiple compartments, labeled by $c=1,\ldots,C$, each representing a homogeneous state of the mixture.
 Each compartment is characterized by a composition vector, $\phic$, and the volume of the compartment, $V^{(c)}$.
 We associate to phase separated states the free energy functional $\mathfrak{F} = \sum_{c=1}^C V^{(c)}f(T,\phic)$.
-Here, ``fraktur'' fonts are used for spatially inhomogeneous free energies.
+Here, ``fraktur'' fonts are used for spatially heterogeneous free energies.
 Defining the intensive free energy functional as $\f=\mathfrak{F}/V$, we obtain

 where we have defined the volume fractions of the compartments as $w^{(c)}=V^{(c)}/V$.
 For simplicity, we refer in what follows to the $w^{(c)}$ as the compartment volumes.
 Above, and in what follows, we use curly brackets to denote vectors for which the entries are associated with the compartments.
 Furthermore, with slight abuse of notation, we will use the super-index $\,^{(c)}$ to denote functions evaluated at $\phic$, e.g. $f^{(c)}=f(T,\phic)$.
 Notice that the functional \eqref{eq:f_comp} does not include a contribution due to surface tension.
-However, in Secs.~\eqref{sec:nlin} and \eqref{sec:Hopfield} we will include surface tension into the model.
+In Secs.~\eqref{sec:nlin} and \eqref{sec:Hopfield} we will include surface tension into the model, as we will consider the effect of space on phase separation.

 As we are a working in the canonical ensemble with parameters $(T,V,\vec{M})$, the variables $w^{(c)}$ satisfy the volume constraint

 which we will often use to express the volume of compartment $C$ as $w^{(C)}=1-\sum_{c<C}w^{(c)}$.
 The variables $\{\vec{\phi}^{(c)}\}$ satisfy the constraints